VPN | VPN Unlimited |

 Also concerning is that your personal data does not appear to be secured or confined to one location, but rather: “We use third-party service providers globally to store and transfer personal data.”

-VPN Unlimited Price and “lifetime subscription”
+VPN Unlimited prices and the “lifetime subscription”

 Like many VPN services, VPN Unlimited is a cheap VPN service with reasonable prices:

 While good VPN services can be rather pricey, there are a few VPNs that offer various discounts and coupons.
-For example, you can see the active NordVPN discounts, although it’s still more expensive than VPN Unlimited.
+For example, you can see the active NordVPN coupons, although it’s still more expensive than VPN Unlimited.

 Payment options: VPN Unlimited offers a nice variety of payment options, including all major credit cards, PayPal, Amazon, Bitcoin, and also gift cards.